ESSAY 9: FEDERATION REFORM # 3.2

 The same relationship applies between (a) the visibility of a tax and its impact upon voters; and (b) voters’ tolerance of public debt.

 All levels of government should phase out taxes of ‘less visible’ nature to the wider voting public.
 This mitigates against:

 (a) at State and Territory level, Payroll Taxes (an imposition arguably on the interests of wage earners, which is largely invisible to them) and Stamp Duties (which on a day to day basis, are invisible to almost all of us);

 (b) at Federal level, tax-free thresholds, offsets and rebates for Income Tax (which increase the number of voters, who pay negligible amounts of income tax).

 Factors identified in (b) immediately above, are arguably one of two biggest contributors to contempory Australia’s relative voter apathy, over the size of our public sector spending and government debt.
-(The other arguable main contributor being, that an increased number of voters with familiarity with their own high levels of personal debt, are likely to be more relaxed about high levels of government debt).
+(The other arguable main contributor being, that an increased number of voters with familiarity with their own high levels of personal debt, are likely to be more relaxed about excessive levels of government debt).

 Proposed changes are not intended ‘in isolation’.
 They are proposed as part of wider corresponding reforms.

 Proposed changes are not intended as ideological.
 They are proposed as a compact of potential bipartisan political reform.

 For and on behalf of Common Sense for Australia Inc